EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/cart-totals-in-header.md

 # Cart totals in the header

 <p class="lead" markdown="1">
-Liquid Ajax Cart lets you display user cart data, such as total cart items number or total cart price, outside the [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) elements as well.
-Usually this information is located in the header.
+Liquid Ajax Cart lets you display user cart data, such as the number of cart items or the total cart price, outside the [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) elements as well.
+Usually this information is located in the header of a webpage.
 </p>

 ## Display cart totals

-The following Liquid code might be used to show the total cart items number and total price:
+The following Liquid code might be used to show the number of cart items and the total cart price:
 {%- capture highlight_code -%}
 {% raw %}
 <span class="header__cart-quantity">